What: tubers, leaves, stems

 Betony patch (plants with the purple flowers are betony)

-Closeup of betony tuber.
+Close-up of betony tubers.
 The tubers will be this large in the spring and summer.

 -Italian proverb

-Large patches of betony plants can be found in local forest from late winter until mid/late spring.
-During this time the tubers are growing, reaching full size of about an inch long.
+Large patches of betony plants can be found in local forest from mid-fall until mid/late spring.
+During this time the tubers are growing, reaching full size of over four inches long.
 Not every plant produces a tuber, you need to dig up quite a few to find them.
+The looser the soil the bigger the tubers will grow.
 These plants readily reproduce from bits of tubers and roots and so are considered to be invasive.

 Betony has a long history of being an herbal "magic bullet" capable of curing many ills.
 It's high tannic acid content helps it staunch bleeding; assorted alkaloids and antioxidants supposedly give relief from fevers and headaches along with improving overall blood circulation.
 In Europe it is believed to help with issues with the stomach, liver and gallbladder.
 It was ingested as a tea, herb, and also by both smoking and as snuff well before the arrival of tobacco.